chientingchen/CloudServicesInterface/README.md

 Q2.
 Why do you adding additional field `user` in restful request for filtering different instances states?
 * Ans: For making sure user can use specific profile to query the corresponding information

 Q3.
-What's the availble options in lst_instance_states?
+What's the availble options in lst_instance_states field?
 * Ans: I'm only implementing this interface based on AWS only, and thus available options would be the options which AWS supported in boto3 API, which including **(pending | running | shutting-down | terminated | stopping | stopped )**

+Q4.
+What's the avalable region options in region field?
+* Ans: As I mentioned above, this demo is focusing on AWS only for now, thus available options would the options which AWS supported in boto3 API, which listed at [AWS document](https://docs.aws.amazon.com/en_us/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)

 ## Usage
 1. Please provide valid user credentials in credential.yaml, below is a basic example.